 Fijians are very welcoming and always smiling.
-Social gatherings are a tradition which include nightly kava drinking.
+Social gatherings are a tradition which includes nightly kava drinking.
 Rugby is the national sport and one of the best, winning the Rio 2016 Olympic Gold Medal for men’s sevens.
 Food is an important part of Fijian culture.
 Don’t be afraid to take up an offer from a friendly local willing to share a home-cooked meal!

 Best Time to Visit Fiji

 The ideal time to visit is during the winter months, from June through August.
 Cyclone season is from February to April, so it is better to avoid Fiji during this time.
 However, scuba diving is best in the summer because of less wind and ocean current.

 The national currency in Fiji is the Fijian Dollar.
 At the time of writing (June 2017), $1 FJD = $0.48 USD, and $1 FJD = €0.43.
 All prices in this article are in FJD unless stated otherwise.

 The food in Fiji is delicious.
 Lovo is a traditional method of cooking food in an underground oven.
 Food is wrapped in palm leaves, topped with banana leaves and placed on hot stones.
 The food is then covered with blankets and sand, and cooked for several hours.
 Lovo normally consists of chicken, kasava, and palusami (taro leaf).
 It is prepared for important events and gatherings.
 Due to the abundance of ocean life, fish and octopus are a common staple in Fiji.
 Dishes are typically prepared with a coconut milk, either cooked (lolo) or raw (miti).
 Many resorts cater to tourists with non-Fijian plates such as burgers, fish and chips, curries, or pastas.
 In Viti Levu and Vanua Levu Indian and Chinese cuisines are available.